opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 ## Notes

 - ### Display output images with rqt_image_view
-    For any node that outputs images, `rqt_image_view` can be used to display them by running the following command in a new terminal:
+    For any node that outputs images, `rqt_image_view` can be used to display them by running the following command:
     ```shell
-    rosrun rqt_image_view rqt_image_view
+    rosrun rqt_image_view rqt_image_view &
     ```
     A window will appear, where the topic that you want to view can be selected from the drop-down menu on the top-left area of the window.
     Refer to each node's documentation below to find out the default output image topic, where applicable, and select it on the drop-down menu of rqt_image_view.

 - ### Echo node output
-    All OpenDR nodes publish some kind of detection message, which can be echoed by running the following command in a new terminal:
+    All OpenDR nodes publish some kind of detection message, which can be echoed by running the following command:
     ```shell
     rostopic echo /opendr/topic_name
     ```